modernish/modernish/README.md

 #### `use sys/cmd/source` ####
 The `source` command sources a dot script like the `.` command, but additionally supports passing arguments to sourced scripts like you would pass them to a function.

-This command is built in to bash and zsh, but this module adds it to other shells.
-The module will not override an existing `source` builtin.
+It mostly mimics the behaviour of the `source` command built in to bash and zsh.

 If a filename without a directory path is given, then, unlike the `.` command, `source` looks for the dot script in the current directory by default, as well as searching `$PATH`.

+It is a fatal error to attempt to source a directory, a file with no read permission, or a nonexistent file.

 ### `use sys/dir` ###